moksh-mehta/reddit-political-analysis/data_deliverable/repotrs/tech_report/README.md

 that the script worked through gradually.
-A subreddit was added to the queue if the one the script was currently on was found to have at least 5 users who all participated in that community as well, with a limit of three additions per subreddit as to prevent excessive queues.
+A subreddit was added to the queue if the one the script was currently on was found to have at least 5 users who all participated in that community as well, with a limit of three additions per subreddit to prevent excessive queues.
 Subreddits also had to have at least 50,000 members to merit a search.

 It is worth noting that these "users" for each subreddit were not selected out